Start9Labs/documentation/site/source/user-manual/upgrade-02/upgrade-diy.rst

    .. figure:: /_static/images/setup/migrate4.png
       :width: 60%

 #.
 You will now need to make a password for your Embassy.
 It needs to be a strong password.
 This password protects your Embassy.
 It can be the same one that you used prior to migration, or a new one.
 Either way, make it strong, and make a backup of it.
-Without this you will **LOSE ALL ACCESS** to your Embassy!

 #.
 Embassy will now recover all your data from your old Embassy and once finished, you will hear a _bep_, followed by a _chime_.

    .. figure:: /_static/images/setup/migrate5.png
       :width: 60%

 #.
 Now you will be provided with both a Tor and LAN address with which you can access your Embassy.
-A file download will contain this important information, which you should keep somewhere safe.
+A file offered for download will contain this important information, which you should keep somewhere safe.
 It is also a good idea to make bookmarks on the devices that you will use to access your Embassy.

    .. figure:: /_static/images/setup/migrate6.png
       :width: 60%